 So, if we are aware of what the most common causes are, why are we still having difficulty spotting and fixing them?
 Do we really want to go into 2021 with the same methods used to get through 2020?
 Based on the conversations we’ve been having – the answer is no. This is why we’ve put together our three top steps to implement so you can control hazards and risks in your workplace:

-Do not think about leadership as only being the C-suite.
+DO not think about leadership as only being the C-suite.
 Every single manager and supervisor need to be involved in making safety a priority to give every employee a safety voice.
 This helps ensure engagement and an alignment of values.
-In addition to having managers and supervisors, organisations can encourage everyone to become a safety leader.
+In addition to having managers and supervisors, organizations can encourage everyone to become a safety leader.

 2. Making total employee engagement your North Star